mirosimo/CSS---Examples/horizontal-menu-responsive/HORIZONTAL-MENU-RESPONSIVE.md

 # Responsive Menu

-When the browsers window width is decreased under 781px, than standart horizontal menu is changed to mobile menu.
+When the browsers window width is decreased under 781px, than standart horizontal menu is changed into mobile menu.

 ## Basic description